Most Attractive Lakes in Arkansas for Fishing & Activities

 Norfork Lake is 8,900 acres big.
 Most of the lake lies in Arkansas, but part of the northern side of the lake resides in the Mississippi River.

 Norfork Lake has an underwater town with over 20 destinations you must take.
-Guests suggest the sunken caves, the abandoned school bus, underwater rock formation, and the bridge as go-to destinations.
+Guests suggest the underwater caves, the abandoned school bus, the submerged rock formation, and the bridge as go-to destinations.

 Besides the appealing touristic attractions, Norfork lake is a top fishing destination as it’s abundant with various fishes.
 Anglers visit the lake for the size of striped, hybrid, or largemouth bass.
 We also must mention the quality of the walleye, white bass, crappie, catfish, or bluegill.